siberoloji/siberoloji.github.io/content/en/blog/posts/2024-10-27-elevate-your-web-design-with-div-and-span.md

 ---
 draft: false

-title:  'Elevate Your Web Design with &lt;div&gt; and &lt;span&gt;'
+title: Elevate Your Web Design with div and span
-date: '2024-10-27T08:57:36+03:00'
+date: 2024-10-27T08:57:36+03:00
-author: 'Tarık Korucuoğlu'
+author: Tarık Korucuoğlu
-description:  'Both div and span tags are HTML elements used to group other elements, but they are designed to serve slightly different purposes:'
+description: "Both div and span tags are HTML elements used to group other elements, but they are designed to serve slightly different purposes:"
 url: /elevate-your-web-design-with-div-and-span/
 featured_image: /images/htmlprogramming.webp
 categories:
   - HTML
 tags:
   - html
   - tag
 ---